shlienlab/raccoon/docs/clustering.rst

 If for any reason you still want to transform your data, you can set :code:`'skip_equal_dim'` to :code:`False`.

+When activated, flag :code:`skip_dimred` will allow you to skip this step completely.

 Clusters Identification
 =======================